run-x/opta-docs/content/en/docs/Reference/service_modules.md

       - name: ENV
         value: "{env}"
     links:
-      - database
+      - rds
       - redis
-  - name: mydatabase # This is an instance of the aws-rds module type called mydatabase
+  - name: rds # This is an instance of the aws-rds module type called mydatabase
-    type: aws-rds
+    type: aws-postgres
-  - name: myredis # This is an instance of the aws-redis module type called myredis
+  - name: redis # This is an instance of the aws-redis module type called myredis
     type: aws-redis
 ```
 You'll note that the module instance can have user-specified names which will come into play later with references.